 The "Tale of the Pinball Wizard" episode.
 When Ross, the protagonist, finds himself trapped in a twisted version of his local mall, the first strange event that occurs is that thousands of quarters fall from the ceiling.
 When it's later revealed that he's trapped inside a pinball machine, this takes on new meaning: every one of those quarters is a credit in the machine, and thus a round of the game he has to play before escaping, if he ever can escape.

 Peter is shown in "The Tale Of The Captured Souls" to spy on Danielle and her family through his mirrors as part of his plan to steal their youth.
 The cameras include views of the tub in the bathroom and the bedroom.
 Does this mean Peter has watched Danielle and her parents undress when changing, to take a bath, or going to bed?
-Especially alarming when one considers that he's implied to have disturbing Foe Yay towards Danielle.
+Especially alarming when one considers that he's implied to have a disturbing interest in Danielle.

 Also, he has signs outside which have crossings on them to indicate how many lives he's taken to stay young.
 One sign depicts a woman, then a man, a kid, and a dog.